Declines can happen for a variety of reasons.

-The best way to prevent a decline is to ensure your card information (card number, expiration date, billing address, zip code, and CVC) is correct because these are the primary factors used by a bank when deciding whether or not to accept a transaction.
+The best way to prevent a decline is to ensure your card information (card number, expiration date, billing address, zip code, and CVC/CVV) is correct because these are the primary factors a bank uses when deciding whether or not to accept a transaction.

 What can I do about a decline?

 If all of the card information seems correct, it's best to contact your bank or credit-card company directly.
 You should be able to tell them what's happening and ask for future charges to be accepted.